 The program has two main tabs: one called “Home“, where we can find all the available applications, and another called “Installed” where all those that we have already installed will appear.
 It is worth mentioning that to use certain applications it is necessary to have a registered account, something we can do (and log in) from the program itself.

-Regarding the multiplatform theme, the WebCatalog installer can be obtained in the usual formats for Windows and macOS, while for Linux it can be obtained in DEB, RPM and through Pacman for Arch Linux users.
+Regarding the multiplatform theme, the WebCatalog installer can be obtained in the usual formats for Windows and macOS, while Linux can be obtained in DEB, RPM and through Pacman for Arch Linux users.
 It is also allowed to download the tarball to compile it directly.

 For the rest, it is a simple and easy to use program that, if you do not want to depend so much on your web browser, will surely convince you then why not give it a trial.
 Let us know what you think in the comment box.